awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 Alarms based on math expressions can't perform Amazon EC2 actions\.

-For more information about metric math expressions and syntax, see [Using metric math](using-metric-math.md)\.
+For more information about metric math expressions and syntax, see [Use metric math](using-metric-math.md)\.

 ## Percentile\-based CloudWatch alarms and low data samples<a name="percentiles-with-low-samples"></a>